Can LLMs Predict the Future or Are They Just Remembering?

 Score How Familiar the Text Is

-Ask the AI to Make Predictions
+Ask the LLM to Make Predictions

 Check If Familiarity Drives Accuracy

-Here's the key test: if the AI is genuinely reasoning, its accuracy shouldn't depend on whether it saw the text before.
+Here's the key test: if the LLM is genuinely reasoning, its accuracy shouldn't depend on whether it saw the text before.
 But if it's remembering, predictions should be more accurate for high-LAP (familiar) texts.
 A positive correlation between LAP and accuracy = evidence of lookahead bias.

 Compute LAP Yourself